 personas

 As a young acting student in London back in the 90’s our professor told us to go out and observe people.
 “Just sit on a park bench” they said, “and notice.
 Pick someone.
 How do they hold themselves?
 What are their mannerisms?
-What can you infer from it all?
-Could you play them?
-How are they like you?
-How are they different?
-Why?”
+How would you play them?
+How are they like you/different from you?
+Why?
+What can you infer?”

-Even now on summer days having lunch in busy parks in other cities, I recall the exercise fondly.
-These days I think it’s just nice to enjoy the relaxation of common spaces.
-It’s a way to slip into a state of wonder and curiosity.
-People are fascinating to me.
-It’s why we create such rich characters for our fictional worlds and in my career today I see more and more how we do it in our real lives too.
+Even now if I end up having lunch in a busy park I’ll recall the assignment.
+These days I think it’s just nice to enjoy the relaxation of common spaces and slip into a state of wonder or curiosity.
+People are fascinating.
+It’s why writers create rich characters for fictional worlds and in my career today I see more and more how we create characters in our real lives too.

 We all have different people we ‘play’.
 Aspects of us that we bring forward or parts of us that we created to help us get through life.
 Psychologists call them ‘personas’.
-Many are incredibly useful, as in the practice of crafting an alter ego to step into a state of focus and confidence.
-Beyonce’s Sasha Fierce or Kobe’s Black Mamba.
+Some are really useful, like when people craft an alter ego to step into a state of focus and confidence re: Beyonce’s Sasha Fierce or Kobe’s Black Mamba.

-Other ego states and personas have become more unconscious, created to cope with and avoid fear/anger/sadness etc from the past.
-Some people may become so deeply identified with their more unhelpful personas and spend so much time inhabiting them that they kind of take over.
+Other ego states and personas are (likely unconsciously) created to cope with and avoid fear/anger/sadness etc from the past.
+Unfortunately sometimes we can become so deeply identified with unhelpful personas and spend so much time inhabiting them that they kind of take over.
 The down side of over-identifying with personas in this way is that people can get stuck.
 “I can’t change this is just who I am” could be a common response if challenged.

 One thing I know from studying and working with people around personas is that life gets a lot easier (and more fun) if you can embrace humility and manage to be curious about them - even better, be amused by them.
 Perhaps especially when they are getting in your way.
 Humility and playfulness can be a glittering path toward wisdom, discernment and choice.
 The formula is; curious amusement over shame.
-If amusement is a bridge too far then start with something smaller, like a lightly-held energy of open-minded exploration.
+Basically, how can you give yourself a break?

 The payoff is worth it.
 You get to uncover more of who you uniquely are and that is everything.
 Committing to experiencing life and expressing yourself as the most genuine version of you always reaps surprising rewards.
 Because without the false stories and protective mechanisms, we are all made up of overwhelmingly positive traits.
 It’s the gift of our shared humanity.

-Engaging curiosity while questioning our own personas helps to uncover who we really are underneath the programming.
-For example, when I began this exploration in myself it began with a question something like this:
+Engaging curiosity while questioning our personas helps to uncover who we really are underneath the programming.
+For example:

-Why do I sometimes against my own desires and relate to people I love in ways that are certainly not going to get me the thing I am after?
+Why do I keep going against my own desires and relating to people I love in ways that are so obviously not going to get me the thing I am after?

 …Okay why did I do it again? …Whoa, why did I do it that time!?